Is Social Media Marketing Free?

 Before we dive into free ways to do social media, we’d like to be sure you have some underlying facts.
 These facts are the reasons behind the “why” section that follows.

 No matter who makes up your target audience.
 No matter if you have multiple distinct audiences.
-Basically, it doesn’t matter—you’ll be able to reach whoever you need to on social media.
-Yes, platforms matter, but the bottom line is, they’re here.
-You just need to create a brand presence so they know you’re here too.
+It doesn't matter—you can reach anyone on social media.
+Yes, platforms matter, but the bottom line is they're here.
+You just need to create a brand presence so they know you're here too.

-Not only are they here, they’re buying.
-Increasingly people are turning to their favorite social media channel when looking for inspiration, or to see what their friends are buying.
-They’re using social for research as well, so monitoring what people are saying about you can pay off big time.
+Not only are they here, but they're also buying.
+People increasingly turn to their favorite social media channels for inspiration or to see what their friends buy.
+They're also using social media for research, so monitoring what people say about you can pay off big time.

-And lastly, a growing contingent of the public has begun seeing an active social media presence as a prerequisite for brands they give their business to.
+And lastly, a growing contingent of the public has begun seeing an active social media presence as a prerequisite for brands they give their business.
 Engaging with your audience on social shows them that you value their time.
-They’re already on these platforms, so when you show up and share interesting facts, make special offers, and generally engage with them it shows people that you’re willing to go that extra mile.
+They're already on these platforms, so when you show up and share interesting facts, make special offers, and generally engage with them, it shows people that you're willing to go that extra mile.

 Paid vs. Organic Social Media Marketing